kercal/candlestick_backend/README.md

 ## Project Overview

-Welcome to the Candlestick Aggregator project!
 This system is designed to help you view price histories in the form of minute candlesticks.
 The project receives updates from a partner service, transforms these updates, and provides the aggregated data through an easy-to-use API endpoint.

 ## Setup Instructions